blacklightpy/vaultofknowledge/Flow of Electricity.md

 - The wire acts as a [[waveguide]].

 - Ohm's law is a good approximation, and comes into effect after the circuit has solved the potential path.
-- The circuit needs multiple cycles before the full power is negotiated.
+- The circuit needs multiple cycles before the full power is negotiated, and the circuit enters the steady state.
 - Electrons are not particles, but for most use cases, it's easier to think of them as particles.

 - The current flow can be modeled using infinite capacitors and infinite inductors along the wire.